-The most direct method of studying Peyrard-Bishop-Dauxois (PBD) model is the molecular dynamics simulation method.
-The phase transition of $(PolyA/PolyT){100}$ duplex into the denaturated state is studied in the PBD model by the method of collisional molecular-dynamical modeling.
+Abstract.
+The phase transition of $(PolyA/PolyT){100}$ duplex into the denaturated state is studied in the Peyrard-Bishop-Dauxois model by the method of direct molecular-dynamical modeling.
 The temperature dependencies of the total energy and heat capacity of the duplex are calculated.
-Unlike other calculations, we have obtained a wide peak of heat capacity in the region of temperature transition.
-The approach applied can be used to calculate the statistical properties of the duplexes of any length and nucleotide composition as well as proteins and other macro-molecules.
+The convergence of the dependence of heat capacity on the number of realizations is shown.
+The approach applied can be used to calculate the statistical properties of the duplexes of any length and nucleotide composition.

-1. Introduction
+1 Introduction

-In modeling molecular dynamics (MD) of biomacromolecules use is made of interatomic potentials which are always limited in value in the case of large distances between the atoms (Lennard-Jones, Coulomb, Morse, etc. [1]).
+In modeling molecular dynamics of biomacromolecules use is made of interatomic potentials which are always limited in value in the case of large distances between the atoms (Lennard-Jones, Coulomb, Morse, etc. [1]).
 This involves some problems when calculating the thermodynamic properties of biomacromolecules.
 Indeed, the statistical sum always diverges for bounded potentials.
 This means that macromolecules should always be in denaturated state at arbitrarily low temperature.
 However actually this is not the case since the concentration of molecules in a solution is finite which determines a characteristic cutoff scale in the calculations of the statistical sum.

-If we formally deal not with an ensemble, but with a single molecule in an infinite solvent and the temperature is much lower than the denaturation temperature then potential energy always reaches a stationary quasi-equilibrium state which exists far longer than any experiment concerned.
+If we formally deal not with an ensemble, but with a single molecule in an infinite solvent and the temperature is much lower than the denaturation temperature then potential energy always reaches a stationary quasiequilibrium state which exists far longer than any experiment concerned.
 This equilibrium state will naturally coincide with the state which we would obtain dealing with an ensemble of molecules.

 Hence the problem of modeling is not a formal calculation of the statistical sum over infinite time corresponding to the decomposed system, but the calculation leading to just the quasi-equilibrium state and finding of its thermodynamic characteristics.